Monitoring Illegal Practice

 • Illegally authenticating an engineering document with a seal, signature or initials.

-Whether intentional or unintentional, these violations compromise public safety.
-For this reason, they are punishable by a fine.
+Whether intentional or not, these violations compromise public safety and are therefore punishable by fines.

 How does the OIQ work to prevent illegal practice?